Autumn 2026 FIDIC Contracts Seminar Series

 Our leading international construction team specialise in the avoidance and resolution of disputes arising in the construction and engineering sector.
 In addition, we advise on procurement, drafting and negotiating contracts.
 To find out more, download the brochure.

-Introducing the Spring Series of FIDIC Contracts Seminars
+CONCLUDED: The 2026 Spring Series of FIDIC Contracts Seminars

 Celebrating Five Years of FIDIC 2017: A Practical Legal Guide